xyzmoney-tournaments/tournament-tr/README.md

 ## Typical scheme of the contract implementation

-The creator of the contract executes the contract constructor which initializes the following parameters:
+By creating the contract, the tournament organizer initializes the following parameters through the contract constructor:

-* address of the tournament organizer (`organizer` variable);
+* address of the organizer (`organizer` variable);
 * minimum number of players (`minNumOfPlayers` variable);
-* entrance fee (`entranceFee` variable);
+* buy-in amount (`buyIn` variable);
-* the winner's percentage share of the prize fund (`winnerShare` variable);
+* the winner's percentage share of the contract balance (`winnerShare` variable);
 * participants registration deadline (`deadline` variable).

-Herewith `organizer` variable is initialized by the address of the constructor's caller, and other variables are initialized by values of the same-name input parameters.
-Subsequently, registration deadline can be changed by the organizer only once, other variables are not subject to change.
+Herewith `organizer` variable is initialized by the address of the contract creator, and other variables are initialized by values of the same-name input parameters.
+Subsequently, registration deadline can be changed by the organizer only once, values of the other variables are not subject to change.

 Before the registration starts, the organizer generates a set of tables with unique entrance codes and then distributes these tables among agents that invite participants.
 If the organizer invites participants directly, he or she uses one of the tables, like the agents.
 By inviting a participant, an agent provides him or her with one of the available entrance codes.
-The code given to the participant cannot be re-given to another one, but the participant has the right to use it again while re-entering into the tournament.
+Each code is permitted to be supplied to a participant only once, whereas all the participants have the right to re-use their codes repeatedly while re-entering into the tournament.

-To enter the tournament, a participant calls `enter` function, specifying the entrance fee amount (`entranceFee` variable) and the entrance code received from the organizer or from an agent.
+To enter the tournament, a participant calls `enter` function, specifying the buy-in amount (`buyIn` variable) and the entrance code received from the organizer or from an agent.
 One can enter into the tournament only while the registration deadline not passed, as long as the tournament has the status *NotTerminated* (the organizer can terminate the tournament before the deadline if there are grounds for that).
 Also the participants who has been unregistered for the tournament, can re-enter into it.
 The person who entered is considered further a player.
 Besides, if there is his or her first enter into the tournament, then the address of this person is also added into the list of entrants.

 To unregister for the tournament, an entrant calls `unregister` function.
 The unregistering can be performed only by a player and only while the registration deadline not passed, as long as the tournament has the status *NotTerminated*.
-The function transfers the entrance fee amount to the address of this participant.
-At the same time the participant is eliminated players, but remains in the list of entrants.
+The function transfers the buy-in amount to the address of this participant.
+Upon his or her unregistering the participant is out of the game, but remains in the list of entrants.

 If necessary the organizer can reassign the registration deadline by shifting it either forward no more than to 72 hours, or backward so there are not less than 24 hours between present time and the new deadline.
 Such reassignment is possible if the tournament is not terminated yet.

-If after the registration deadline passed the number of players (`playersCounter` variable) appears less minimum number of players (`minNumOfPlayers` variable), then the next call of `withdraw` function assignes the tournament with the status *LackOfPlayers* (if the tournament was not terminated before by `terminate` function).
-Both the functions call only by the organizer.
+If the number of players (`playersCounter` variable) appears less minimum number of players (`minNumOfPlayers` variable) after the registration deadline passed, then the next call of `withdraw` function assignes the tournament with the status *LackOfPlayers* (if the tournament was not terminated before by `terminate` function).
+Both the functions are called only by the organizer.

-If after the registration deadline passed the number of players appears not less minimum number of players, the tournament is considered begun.
+If, on the contrary, the number of players appears not less minimum number of players after the deadline passed, the tournament is considered begun.
 To terminate the tournament, the organizer should either announce the winner by calling of `announceWinner` function (therefore the tournament is automatically assigned with the status *Winner*), or to terminate the tournament with no winner announced by calling `terminate` function with explicit assignment the tournament with one of the statuses *Cancelled* or *NoWinner*.
-The choice of the status is maid by the organizer depending on the reason of the winner absence.
+The choice of the status is made by the organizer depending on the reason of the winner absence.
 It is possible to terminate the tournament by the winner announcement not earlier than in 24 hours after the registration deadline passed.
 As opposed to it, it is possible to terminate the tournament with no winner announced even before the deadline.

-If the tournament has been terminated with no winner announced (i.e. with one of the statuses *LackOfPlayers*, *Cancelled* or *NoWinner*), then all players can refund by calling of `refund` function.
+If the tournament has been terminated with no winner announced (i.e. with one of the statuses *LackOfPlayers*, *Cancelled* or *NoWinner*), then all players can get repayment by calling of `refund` function.

 From the moment the tournament got the status *Winner*, the winner can take away the prize by calling `takePrize` function which transfers the prize amount to the winner address.
 From the same moment the organizer can take away available funds (`availableFunds` variable) from the contract account by calling of `withdraw` function.
 Available funds are equal to the contract balance (`contractBalance` variable) provided that the winner took away the prize, otherwise the available funds will be reduced by the prize amount.